codefl0w/QuickADB/README.md

 ## Overview

-QuickADB is a GUI wrapper for ADB and Fastboot that eliminates the need to memorize or type commands manually.
+QuickADB is a portable GUI wrapper for ADB and Fastboot that eliminates the need to memorize or type commands manually.
+With its powerful features, you can tweak many settings and change any files on your device without typing a single line.
+This makes it a perfect tool for everyone, whether you are a beginner or an experienced developer.

 > [!NOTE]
 > QuickADB has been completely rebuilt.
 To see the old changelog, view [README_OLD](https://github.com/codefl0w/QuickADB/blob/main/README_OLD.md).